 The Archives maintains a dynamic collection of materials that will cultivate academic and educational research as a means to enrich community interest through access, use, and relevancy.
-The LHSAA Archives seeks to instill an appreciation for the past and create connections with the future through active work with the next generations of Lincoln High students and alumni.
+The LHSAA Archives seeks to instill an appreciation for the past and create connections with the future through active work with the next generation.

 Please Contact Dana Cress